dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 path: 'php://stderr'
 ```

-In order for travis-ci to run, it needs to be able to run tests.
-Although we're not going to cover PHPUnit tests, we're going to install the package so run:
+In order for `travis-ci` to run, it needs to be able to run tests.
+Although you are not using PHPUnit tests, you will need to install the package.
+So, run the following command:

 ```bash
 composer require phpunit-bridge
 ```

-With the new Symfony, Heroku doesn't know where the public directory is (This used to be `./web/`).
-In order for Heroku to understand the public directory, you need to create a new file `Procfile` in the root of your project directory.
+With the new version of Symfony, Heroku doesn't know where the public directory is (it used to be `./web/` but moved to `./public/`).
+Therefore, to make Heroku aware of the public directory, you need to create a new file called `Procfile` in the root of your project directory.
 In this file add the following line:

 ```yml
 web: vendor/bin/heroku-php-apache2 public/
 ```

-We also need a `.htaccess` to be created so run:
+Also, you will need a `.htaccess` file.
+So, run the following command:

 ```bash
 composer require apache-pack
 ```

-In order for Heroku to know what packages to include on your new space, you need to specify which build packs to use.
-NodeJS is required to run `Yarn` to build the styling of the blog.
+In order for Heroku to know what NPM packages to include on your new space, you need to specify which build packs to use.
+Note that Node.js is required to run `yarn` to build the styling of the blog.

 ```bash
 heroku buildpacks:add heroku/nodejs